grobinluka/laravel_log_aggregator/README.md

 Password: 123123123
 ```
 After logging in as the administrator, please create a new standard user account and then proceed to test the application using that newly created account.

+## 9. Test API

+I've included Postman's Collection for API testing, which you can import into your collections in Postman.

+The API is configured to insert/create a log.
+To do this, you'll need your UUID, which you can find in the app, and an API Key that you can create within the application itself.

+For more detailed information, please refer to the documentation provided with the Postman API Collection.

+The files are included in Postman folder.

 ## Special Thanks To